robertbraeutigam/scan/README.md

 following fragment.
 If the last fragment's length is exactly 65535 by chance, then a new fragment needs to be sent with 0 net payload, which is the length of the decrypted application level payload.
-Note: 0 net payload will not result in a 0 message length.
+Note: 0 net payload will not result in a 0 frame length.

 ### Message Choreography